darinz/DL/01_Math/04_eigenvalues_and_eigenvectors.md

 **Visualization:**
 - Imagine a rubber sheet being stretched: the eigenvectors are the lines that stay straight, and the eigenvalues tell you how much they stretch.

+> **Tip:** If all eigenvalues are positive, the transformation preserves orientation; if some are negative, it flips directions.

 ---